-To apply for most of our undergraduate courses, you go through the Universities and Colleges Admissions Service (UCAS).
+Applications for our undergraduate programmes should be made online through the Universities and Colleges Admissions Service (UCAS)*.

 You can choose up to five courses in your UCAS application.
 You can apply for more than one course offered by a university - just make a separate entry for each choice.

-You can only choose four medicine or dentistry courses in your application but you can add a fifth choice as long as it is a different subject.
+You can only choose four medicine and dentistry courses in your application but you can add a fifth choice as long as it is a different subject.

 There are more flexible deadlines for international applicants, but we recommend you apply early for popular courses.

-Our five-year degree in Malta is an alternative to the standard London-based MBBS.
-Students interested in our Malta-based Medicine programme should apply directly to Queen Mary, rather than via UCAS.
+We also offer a five-year degree in Malta as an alternative to the standard London-based MBBS.
+Applications for our Malta-based Medicine programme should apply directly to Queen Mary, rather than via UCAS.

 Find out more about studying medicine in Malta.

-Applicants from external medical schools are welcome to apply online for our intercalated degrees.
+Students studying at another medical or dental school are welcome to apply to our intercalated degrees.

-UK, EU and international students apply via UCAS.
+These programmes are open to UK, EU and international students.
+Applications should be made via UCAS.

-Once we have received a complete application, we will aim to make a decision about your application within two weeks – but it may take longer for some specialised programmes, and at peak times in the admissions cycle.
+Once we have received a complete application, we will respond to your application as soon as possible, please be aware that it might take some time for our expert teams to assess your application, We aim to process your application within 4 weeks but at peak times it may take longer .
 If you receive an offer, we will explain how you can accept it.
 The process varies according to your programme.
-If you applied through UCAS, you should accept your offer via UCAS Track and will receive information about relevant deadlines directly from UCAS.
+If you applied through UCAS, you should accept your offer via UCAS Hub and will receive information about relevant deadlines directly from UCAS.